cfss-old/hw01/README.md

 # Reflections for HW01

+## How I got changes into README.md

+1. I forked HW01 from class github and, pulled the repo github.
+1. I opened a new project with git and opened "README.md" from files coloum.
+1. I used markdown language to write my introductions, save the file and use commit the changes through Git.
+1. I push the button to update the changes to github, and go to github to check how the README.md looks like.
+1. Making adjustmentsand repeat step three until finishing editing.

 ## Challenges in the assignment:

 1. Markdown is does not illsutrate how syntax changes would be reflected on the website compared to GUI.
 Thus I have to constantly check on github and adjust how I use syntaxes.
-1. Finding a link of a picture usable for the introduction takes a bit more effort.
+1. Finding a direct link of a picture usable for the introduction takes a bit more effort.

 ## What helped in the assignment: